-Teachers and students will be able to search through and filter our list of activities based on filters such (grade, experience level, subject, hardware, etc.).
-By default, we will show lesson plans and activities first that:
+Teachers and students will be able to search through and filter our list of activities based on filters such as grade, experience level, subject, hardware, etc. By default, we will show lesson plans and activities first that:

 You can include either the CSEdWeek logo (small or big) or the Hour of Code logo in your tutorial, but this is not required.
 If you use the Hour of Code logo, see the trademark guidelines below.
 Under no circumstances can the Code.org logo and name be used.
 Both are trademarked, and can’t be co-mingled with a 3rd party brand name without express written permission.